 The percentage of African-Americans in the ‘fence line zones’ near chemical plants is 75% greater than for the United States as a whole, and the percentage of Latinos is 60% greater.Harriet A. Washington

 Washington provides the example of Flint, Michigan, a poor, predominantly Black city.
 Michigan governor Rick Snyder switched Flint’s water supply from treated Lake Huron water to water from the industrially polluted Flint River.
-Flint’s children, Washington laments, will ultimately earn less than their unaffected peers, and will work in lower-status jobs.
+Flint’s children, Washington says, will ultimately earn less than their unaffected peers, and will work in lower-status jobs.
 She underscores that authorities repeatedly told Flint residents their water was safe.

 The author also discusses Louisiana, which produces 130 million tons of industrial waste and pollution, and dumps 64% of it in Black communities.
 Industry calls this area “the petrochemical corridor,” but residents know it as “Cancer Alley.”

 Washington explains that the United States safety-tests only a small fraction of the more than 85,000 industrial chemicals currently in use.
 Therefore, neurotoxins such as manganese; pesticides like chlorpyrifos and DDT; tetrachloroethylene (TCE); and the flame-retardant chemicals polybrominated diphenyl ethers (PBDEs) remain common in the environment.
 Even small exposures, Washington asserts, can cause behavioral and intellectual damage.